joereynolds/what-to-code/README.md

 - Interactive editing of an image / it's Fourier transform, while being able to watch how they influence each other.

 - Things that let's one explore / play with [Lorentz Transformation](https://en.wikipedia.org/wiki/Lorentz_transformation) in order to get a better understanding.
 For example, it should allow me to recreate the [Ladder Paradox](https://en.wikipedia.org/wiki/Ladder_paradox).
 In short: the "paradox" works perfectly fine in this model (but not in space-only dilation or time-only dilation), specifically: from the ladder's point of view, the "opposite" door opens first.

+### ViM

+- A ViM function that unit tests the current function your cursor is in. i.e. If you're cursor is in an 'getPriceForTravel' function, then executing the vim function would do something like `phpunit path/to/file functionName` under the hood

+- Function to turn a camelCase name into dash-separated for css files

 ### Websites